About the Applied Visualization Laboratory

 About Virtual Reality Headsets

-The AVL contains virtual reality headset for the researchers for testing in solo or in their own laboratories.
-This enables a portable and fully immersive experience for the scientist which having to install a CAVE in their building.
+The AVL contains a virtual reality headset for the researchers for testing in solo or in their own laboratories.
+This enables a portable and fully immersive experience for the scientist without having to install a CAVE in their building.
 The AVL is developing a number of software solutions that allow the researchers to use the same software on their desktop, virtual reality headset, and in the CAVE.

 About Mobile Devices

-- CAES operates the AVL as a user facility so universities, government agencies, and industry can use it to solve various technical and research problems.
+- CAES operates the AVL as a user facility so universities, government agencies, and industry can use it to solve various technical and research problems

-- CAES and Idaho National Laboratory (INL) have provided three portable 3-D visualization systems to Boise State University, Idaho State University, and University of Idaho to help bolster their modeling and simulation capabilities.
+- CAES and Idaho National Laboratory (INL) have provided three portable 3-D visualization systems to Boise State University, Idaho State University, and University of Idaho to help bolster their modeling and simulation capabilities

-- CAES and INL are developing next generation methods for ingesting and manipulating real time data in various immersive and virtual reality systems.
+- CAES and INL are developing next generation methods for ingesting and manipulating real time data in various immersive and virtual reality systems